Higher (equivariant) topological complexity of Milnor manifolds: Introduction and background

 A motion planning algorithm for a mechanical system is a function that associates a pair of its states $(x,y)$, with a continuous motion from $x$ to $y$.
 In other words, a \emph{motion planning algorithm} can be understood as a section of the free path space fibration $\pi:X^I\to X\times X,$ defined by

-where $X^I$ is a free path space of $X$, equipped with the compact open topology.
-To compute the complexity of the problem of finding a motion planning algorithm for the configuration space $X$ of a mechanical system, Farber \cite{FarberTC} introduced the notion of topological complexity.
-The \emph{topological complexity} of a space $X$, denoted by $\TC(X)$ is defined as the least positive integer $r$ for which $X\times X$ can be covered by open sets $\{U_1,\dots, U_r\}$, such that each $U_i$ admits a continuous local section of $\pi$.
-Farber showed that $\TC(X)$ is a numerical homotopy invariant of a space $X$.
+where $X^I$ is the free path space of $X$, equipped with the compact open topology.
+Farber \cite{FarberTC} introduced the notion of topological complexity to compute the complexity of the problem of finding a motion planning algorithm for the configuration space $X$ of a mechanical system.
+The \emph{topological complexity} of a space $X$, denoted by $\TC(X)$ is defined as the least positive integer $r$ for which $X\times X$ can be covered by open sets $\{U_1,\dots, U_r\}$, where each $U_i$ admits a continuous local section of $\pi$.
+Farber \cite[Theorem 3]{FarberTC} showed that $\TC(X)$ is a numerical homotopy invariant of a space $X$.

 The higher analogue of topological complexity was introduced by Rudyak in \cite{RUD2010}.
 For a path-connected space $X$, consider the fibration $\pi_n: X^I\to X^n$ defined by